Get Info on Anything from Spotlight in Mac OS

 You can quickly access “Get Info” for any file or application from within Spotlight search results in Mac OS and Mac OS X.

-Getting file info from Spotlight requires a set of two simple keystrokes, first to get into Spotlight, then the next is to Get Info on the item in question.
+Getting file info from Spotlight requires a set of two simple keystrokes, first to get into Spotlight, then the next is to Get Info on the selected or found item in question.

 Let’s run through how to use these two features together: